uccser/verto/docs/source/processors/index.rst

 Implicit Processors
 #######################################

-The following pages cover processors that do not require explicit use when authoring markdown:
+The following pages cover processors that do not require explicit use when authoring Markdown:

 .. toctree::
     :maxdepth: 1